September 25th

 Meaning of the subhAShita:

-Roaming from home to home, the cadger is not begging but teaching: "do not become like me, by not giving; but remain like yourself, by giving."
+Roaming from home to home, the cadger is not begging but teaching: "Do not become like me, by not giving; but remain like yourself, by giving."

 Commentary: